 For years we wanted to like spaghetti squash, but it always tasted watery and we would only eat it because of its low-calorie content.
 Until we made a life-changing discovery on how to cook spaghetti squash in the oven, where it becomes caramelized, tasty and finally enjoyable!

-2. Stand the spaghetti squash on the cut side and cut it length wise
+2. Stand the spaghetti squash on the cut side and cut it length-wise.

-3. Remove the seeds with a spoon
+3. Remove the seeds with a spoon.

-4. Bake the spaghetti squash cut side down
+4. Bake the spaghetti squash cut side down.

-5.5.
-Bake it until slightly caramelized at the edges.
+5. Bake it until slightly caramelized at the edges.

 Tips on How to Cook Spaghetti Squash - The Tastiest Way

-- Bake it cut side down,(no seasoning necessary) the goal here is to reduce the amount of moisture and to get some caramelized edges and strands that are loose and slightly al dente.
-Baking the spaghetti squash dry, without any water helps with that.
+- Bake it cut side down (no seasoning necessary).
+The goal here is to reduce the amount of moisture and to get some caramelized edges and spaghetti squash strands that are loose and slightly al dente.
+Baking the spaghetti squash dry, without any water, helps get it perfectly tender without turning it to mush.

 - Baking the spaghetti squash cut side down achieves two goals.
-One it cooks faster and two it caramelizes the edges.
+One, it cooks faster, and two, it caramelizes the edges.

 Other Spaghetti Squash Cooking Methods